 Who is affected by the CRA regulation?

-Although it may seem that only technology companies should worry, any organization that markets products with digital elements within the EU is subject to this regulation.
+Although it may seem that only technology companies should be concerned, any organization that markets products with digital elements in the EU is subject to this regulation.

 That includes:

-- To a lesser extent, business users obliged to demonstrate good practices in the digital supply chain.
+• To a lesser extent, business users are obliged to demonstrate good practices in the digital supply chain.

-In this sense, if your company integrates third-party software In this sense, if your company integrates third-party software into its processes, you should check that these suppliers are aligned with the standards of the CRA regulation.
+In this sense, if your company integrates third-party software into its processes, you should check that these suppliers are aligned with the standards of the CRA regulation.
 If they fail, the problem can also reach your business.
-Through our third-party license, you will be able to manage these types of relevant issues.
+Under our third-party license, you will be able to manage these relevant issues.

 You may be interested→ Keys to carrying out supplier evaluation: how to manage third parties in your company.

-Compliance with the CRA regulation is not a one-day task but a continuous process that requires planning, resources, and strategic vision.
-Here we leave you some keys to address it successfully:
+Compliance with CRA regulations is not a one-day task, but a continuous process that requires planning, resources, and strategic vision.
+Here are some keys to tackling it successfully:

 3. Implement a CTEM strategy

-Through Kartos, we offer a CTEM-based approach that perfectly fits this need.
+Through Kartos, we offer precisely a CTEM-based approach that perfectly fits this need.

 5. Document and audit

-The cyber resilience regulation requires transparency.
-Therefore, it is essential to document security actions,implemented controls, and recorded incidents.
-This will ensure you have all the necessary support if an audit occurs or a decision must be justified.
+The cyber resilience regulations require transparency.
+Therefore, it is essential to document security actions, to implement controls, and to record incidents.
+This way, if an audit occurs or a decision needs to be justified, you’ll have all the necessary documentation.

 Benefits of complying with the CRA regulation